irrustible/async-oneshot/README.md

 ## Note on safety

-Yes, this crate uses unsafe.
-10 times.
-Not all of it is performance gaming.
-Please audit carefully!
+This crate uses UnsafeCell and manually synchronises with atomic bitwise ops for performance.
+We believe it is now correct, but we would welcome more eyes on it.

 # See Also